-Yes, it's a gin drink—but don't turn your back on this!
-The beauty of gin, as you will discover if you don't normally enjoy it, is that the juniper which seems to offend some people actually melds with the other flavors in a cocktail.
+Yes, it’s a gin drink—but don’t turn your back on this!
+The beauty of gin, as you will discover if you don’t normally enjoy it, is that the juniper which seems to offend some people actually melds with the other flavors in a cocktail.
 Taken alone, some might not always like what gin offers, but in a mixed drink it elevates the other ingredients.
 It takes the flavor profile to a level that could never be possible with vodka.
 No, you are not going to taste pine needles.
-It might be time to open your mind a little if you are not a gin drinker and maybe even set a New Year's resolution.
-But don't take my word for it—let your taste buds decide.
+It might be time to open your mind a little if you are not a gin drinker and maybe even set a New Year’s resolution.
+But don’t take our word for it—let your taste buds decide.

 The second ingredient, Lillet Blanc, is a fortified white wine aperitif with subtle sweetness and a hint of orange peel.
-It can usually be found among the dry vermouths, but I wouldn't really say it tastes like them.
+It can usually be found among the dry vermouths, but we wouldn’t really say it tastes like them.
 Lillet also comes in red form.
 You want the Blanc which appears often in recipes.
-It used to be difficult to locate, but thanks to the growing popularity of classic mixology (and a recent James Bond film that featured his Vesper Martini) it's very easy to find these days.
+It used to be difficult to locate, but thanks to the growing popularity of classic mixology (and a recent James Bond film that featured his Vesper Martini) it’s very easy to find these days.

 Crème de cacao is a cocoa liqueur that provides the sweetness in this cocktail.
 There are light and dark varieties.
-I recommend getting the light.
-There are many brands, and it's not expensive, so any will do.
+We recommend getting the light.
+There are many brands, and it’s not expensive, so any will do.
 Cacao is actually the name of the tree that bears the fruit which contains the seed pods that, once properly processed, can be turned into chocolate!
 The word cocoa was a transposition misspelling which is why there is so much confusion about how to say the dessert versus the plant itself.
 Get yourself some of this liqueur and it will probably last a very long time.

 Finally, always use fresh-squeezed lemon juice.
 Honestly, how hard is it to slice a lemon and squeeze out some juice?
 Sure, lemons can get expensive, but they are never that much, and they are always easy to find.
 Besides, this is how the cocktail was meant to be made and the flavor will definitely suffer if you don’t use fresh ingredients.

-While lemon and chocolate is not unheard of by chocolatiers, I wouldn't describe this drink as lemony chocolate.
+While lemon and chocolate is not unheard of by chocolatiers, we wouldn’t describe this drink as lemony chocolate.
 It is tart and refreshing with an unusual finish that you must experience to understand.
 The cacao is subtle.
 After you try this cocktail, you may decide you want to tweak the proportions.
 You should taste just a hint of the cacao after each sip—not so much that it dominates the drink.
 Enjoy it, and hold up your glass to a tasty new year!